 Your PIN can be set at the top of this page, with the default PIN set to 0000 (easy to remember in case you ever assign yourself parental controls by mistake).
 You should change the PIN to a number difficult enough for your children to guess but easy enough to remember.
-Most kids will guess 1234, for example, but any string of random numbers—0322, for example—should stop them in their tracks.
+Most kids will guess 1111 or 1234, for example, but any string of random numbers—0322, for example—should stop them in their tracks.
 You can change this content slider, as well as your PIN, at any time by returning to this menu inside your settings.

 Applying Parental Controls to Specific Profiles

-While we recommend placing parental controls on your entire device—and then giving out the parental unlock code as needed—we also concede that this plan can get old fast.
+While we recommend placing parental controls on your entire device—and then giving out the parental unlock code as needed—we concede that this plan can get old fast.
 If you share your Netflix profile with family members and friends of different ages, complete with different tastes in media, it can be difficult to manage.
 For example, if your family has three children aged 14, 9, and 6, each of those children may need different parental controls.
-Using the primary content slider inside of settings is great when your children match each other in age and maturity, but otherwise you’ll want to use specific account control to customize the viewing experience for each member of your family.
+Using the primary content slider inside Settings is great when your children match each other in age and maturity, but otherwise you’ll want to use specific account control to customize the viewing experience for each member of your family.

 - Leave settings and head back to the main display inside Netflix.

-- Tap on your profile name in the upper-right hand corner of the display to open the drop down menu for Netflix.
+- Tap on your profile name in the upper-right hand corner of the display to open the drop-down menu for Netflix.

 - Find the “Manage Profiles” option within this menu.
-Manage Profiles will load a display that looks awfully similar to the initial profile display, but with the ability to edit and rename profiles and profile preferences right from the on-screen display.
-Each profile picture will feature a large “edit” icon on the logo, allowing you to select the icon and quickly edit the preferences and settings for that user.
+Manage Profiles will load a display that looks awfully similar to the initial profile display, but with the ability to edit and rename profiles and profile preferences from the on-screen display.
+Each profile picture will have a large “edit” icon on the logo, allowing you to select the icon and quickly edit the preferences and settings for that user.

 - Select the first profile that needs parental controls assigned.
-Here, you’ll see a field for name entry, default language options, and a drop-down menu for parental content control.
+Here, you’ll see a field for entering a name, default language options, and a drop-down menu for parental content control.
 This menu field has four different options, matching the slider menu we saw in the settings display above: Little Kids, Older Kids, Teens, and Adults.
-Each option allows you to view content from each lower tier, so setting an account to Teens and Below will display all PG-13 and TV-14 content, along with all the other various content with lower ratings, like PG, G, and TV-Y7.
+Each option allows you to view content from each lower tier, so setting an account to Teens and Below will display all PG-13 and TV-14 content, along with all the other content with lower ratings like PG, G, and TV-Y7.
 By default, all profiles are set to “All Maturity Levels.”
 When a restricted show or movie is selected, you’ll be prompted to enter a PIN.
 This way, your child will have to ask for permission before watching films with a higher rating than you’ve approved.

 Checking Viewing Activity